flori/betterplace_apidocs/README.md

 * [Using the API with PHP](https://gist.github.com/svjv1160/7749784)
 * [WordPress Plugin by freifunk](https://github.com/freifunk/www.freifunk.net/tree/master/wp-plugins/betterplace-project-table) which [shows the freifunk projects as a table](http://spenden.freifunk.net)

 * _Please send us your code examples to developers@betterplace.org_

-* _Please send us your code examples to developers@betterplace.org_